 Does your son want to be a rock star?
 Have him write a song about the Lewis and Clark Expedition he’s been reading up on.

 Does your daughter dream of being a podcaster?
-Have her put together a short podcast talking on what she’s learned about the Crusades.
+Have her put together a short podcast talking about what she’s learned about the Crusades.

 If your kids think they’re the next big YouTube stars, challenge them to make a video demonstrating the science concepts you just finished studying.